Large Language Model-Enhanced Relational Operators: Taxonomy, Benchmark, and Analysis: Evaluation of Multi-LRO Systems

 \section{Evaluation of Multi-LRO Systems}

-Although Section \ref{sec:op-eval} discusses the best design choices of each individual LRO type, designing a multi-LRO solution requires going beyond optimizing a single LRO in isolation, but instead understanding how to incorporate multiple LROs into a coherent end-to-end system.
+While Section \ref{sec:op-eval} discusses the optimal design choices for each individual LRO type, designing a multi-LRO solution goes beyond optimizing each LRO in isolation, requiring a deeper understanding of how to integrate multiple LROs into a coherent end-to-end system.
 Therefore, in this section, we further explore how to orchestrate our operator-level best practices, and compare them against existing multi-LRO systems.
 Section~\ref{sec:e2e-setup} details the evaluation setups, and Section~\ref{sec:e2e-res} presents the evaluation results.